The Best Ways You Can Send Help for California Fire Disaster Relief

 If you have animals in the area, they have an evacuation team that can help.
 Contact them on social or donate.

-You can also donate supplies to @vanderpumpdogs and @hsvc_ojai.
+Ventura County Humane Society (@hsvc_ojai) is accepting animals.
+You can also donate pet supplies and money to @vanderpumpdogs.

 Don’t forget our vets: Today’s Funny Photos: Veterans Day Edition